Secure gaming is about protecting your devices and online life. Read on to learn about gaming-related online threats and what you can do about them.

 These tips are good to remember outside gaming-related context as well.
 Similar threats exist outside the gaming world.
 Similar tricks are used in other channels.
 After all, criminals are after the same things.
 It’s up to you to decide if you want to be prepared against the threats or take your chances.

-F-Secure SAFE – the best antivirus for gaming PC
+F-Secure Total– the best antivirus for gaming PC

-If you want gaming-optimized internet security, then the award-winning F-Secure SAFE is your choice.
-SAFE includes Gaming mode which optimizes performance for smooth and secure gaming experience.
+If you want gaming-optimized internet security, then the award-winning F-Secure Total is your choice.
+It includes Gaming mode which optimizes performance for smooth and secure gaming experience.
 All updates, scans and notifications are postponed, which releases more bandwidth and capacity for gaming.